TomLany/NOAA-Weather-Grabber/readme.md

 * `feedUpdatedAt` - This indicates the time NOAA's feed says the weather information was updated, in [ISO8601 format](http://www.php.net/manual/en/class.datetime.php).
 The UTC timezone is used.
 * `feedCachedAt` - This indicates the time the weather information was cached on your server, in [ISO8601 format](http://www.php.net/manual/en/class.datetime.php).
 The UTC timezone is used.

-An example of how to display this data is included in `sample.php`.
+A full example of how to display this data is included in `example.php`.

 ## Additional Notes